 The School of Mechanical and Manufacturing Engineering offers a range of standard, four-year degree programs, as well as combined and concurrent programs, most of which can be started from either the start of the year or mid-year.
 Click here for more information on what each specialisation entails.

-There are 5* specialisations available to choose from at Bachelor level and streams have been devised for each program of study, designed to enable you to complete your degree in the shortest possible time.
-There is a number of options available for whichever specialisation you are interested in.
+There are 4* specialisations available to choose from at Bachelor level and streams have been devised for each program of study, designed to enable you to complete your degree in the shortest possible time.
+There are a number of options available for whichever specialisation you are interested in.
 Click on the streams below to view more information on each program.

 - Aerospace Engineering